Introduction

 metric 1

 Of course that won’t fix the RTSP problem.
 So after wasting a ton of time, I narrowed it down to be… a VLC problem specifically on Debian 11 ”bullseye”.
-That’s because in train-motion, I capture and play the live camera feeds using custom viewers by instances of VLCj in Direct Rendering, and that uses the VLC libraries installed on the platform.
+That’s because in Vision, I capture and play the live camera feeds using custom viewers by instances of VLCj in Direct Rendering, and that uses the VLC libraries installed on the platform.

 This forum post indicates it’s not even a VLC issue itself.
 It’s due to some genius folk at Debian deciding to just remove the liblivemedia VLC plugin which is the one handling RTSP here.
 And then they wonder why Linux and the FOSS community gets a bad rap from end-users…